 Moschofilero Paired with Grilled Tilapia

 The Troupis Fteri Moschofilero features a bright floral nose.
 On the palate, pear fruit with notes of vanilla and a bit of salinity.
 Soft mouthfeel.
-The first few sips the fruit was more pronounced, but drinking the wine along with the food also brought forth the acidity, which tends to make for happy pairings.
+The fruit was more pronounced on the first few sips, but drinking the wine along with the food also brought forth the acidity, which tends to make for happy pairings.

 The grilled tilapia had a lot of fresh summer flavor thanks to the tomato and olive topping.
 The fish paired well with the fruit forward, refreshing Moschofilero white wine.
 I definitely give this Greek wine pairing for grilled tilapia a thumbs up!